DropShipping vs drop surfing

 Can I drop surf with Avasam?

 Not only can you benefit from applying these elements to your DropShipping, you will benefit from the advantages that working with suppliers regularly brings – increased support if there happens to be an issue with an order, for example.
-You won’t encounter any communication issues – because all our suppliers have English-speaking support teams, and they’re on the same time zone, you can simply pick up your phone and call them.
+You won’t encounter any communication issues – because all our suppliers have English-speaking support teams, and they’re on the same time zone, when you raise an enquiry with them, they will typically get back to you within just a few hours.

 Not only that, because our suppliers are based in the UK and Europe, delivery times are sped up – generally with delivery the next working day, and with better service than you’ll receive from suppliers further afield.

-As we’ve discussed here, drop surfing – whether ‘best price’ or ‘what’s trending’ –isn’t really a new thing, and it’s definitely nota complicated concept.
+As we’ve discussed here, drop surfing – whether ‘best price’ or ‘what’s trending’ – isn’t really a new thing, and it’s definitely nota complicated concept.
 If you understand DropShipping, it will almost certainly, by now, be clear to you how drop surfing can be applied to a DropShipping business as a strategy.
-You don’t need the online courses that we know some self-proclaimed experts are pedalling!
-You can apply these approaches to your business immediately – at most, they’re simply a slight alteration to how you’re already working.
+You don’t need the online courses that we know some self-proclaimed ‘experts’ are pedalling!
+You can apply these approaches to your online retail business immediately – at most, they’re simply a slight alteration to how you’re already working.

 If you’re new to DropShipping, as we said before – head to our ultimate guide to DropShipping for more in-depth details on how to get started.
 If you have questions that you’d like to discuss with someone before you get started, then get in touch – we’re very happy to help you get on your way to success!